Hitler's SS: Portrait in Evil: Uncle Walter

-Uncle Walter is the portly, wise-cracking tavern keeper of the pub that the Hoffman brothers frequented during the early stages of the film.
+Uncle Walter is the portly, wise-cracking tavern keeper of the pub that the Hoffmann brothers frequented during the early stages of the film.
 This character is portrayed as having been in his early 60's, and at one point stated that he personally remembered when Otto von Bismarck was Chancellor of Germany.
 Uncle Walter died in the Dachau concentration camp in 1934, after being presumably interned there for making disparaging jokes about the Nazi regime.